On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: Some elementary algebra

 whose matrix is

 Thus this method gives $-4c$ times the result of the previous one but no assumption on the matrix is taken.
 Ultimately, in the case $c\neq0$, only a nonzero scalar factor enters.
 In that case, through dividing the discriminant by $-4c$ we can recover the previous results.
+However, as this more general than the previous ones, we just rather divide by $-4$.
+Therefore, we set